honusz/Tonalite/README.md

 This project uses the Semantic Versioning 2.0.0 system.

+Please help me out by [donating some money](https://www.paypal.me/johnroper) to support this project.

 ## Required Tools

 Tonalite requires Python 3.6+, SASS, and the folowing libraries: